Darkade/Darkade.github.io/_posts/2021-02-13-zelda-dungeon.md

 Icons represent very specific points of interaction between the dungeon features and the characters; that's pulling, picking, pushing, etc. A corridor or an empty room does not require interaction, so they are not represented by icons.

 Vertical lines mean things that need to be made in sequence one after the other.
-Lines without icons intruding mean things that the characters can find at the same stage, but not necessarily interact with it.
-For example, after you enter the dungeon you'll see `blue T lock` but you'll have to go and deal with other things before opening that door.
+Lines without icons in the middle mean things that the characters can find at the same stage, but not necessarily interact with it.
+For example, after you enter the dungeon you'll see both `blue T lock` and `orange one-way lock` but you'll have to go and deal with other things before opening `blue T`.

-Many parallel lines mean there's a lot of back tracking in the dungeon.
+Many parallel vertical lines mean there's a lot of backtracking in the dungeon.

-Height level indicates the order in which something can be interacted with.
+Height level indicates the order in which something **can** be interacted with.
 The higher something is the earlier you can interact with.
 That's why keys are always higher in the graph than their respective locks.
-This also means if two things are at the same height then they can be done in any order respective of each other.
+This also means if two things are at the same height they can be done in any order respective of each other.

 ![Dungeon graph][graph02]
+_Full dungeon graph_

 Vertical lines and height combined mean that the higher and the further right something is the easier it is to "solve" it.
-You can walk straight to `yellow Z key` but getting to the secondary exit will take some time.
+You can, almost, walk straight to `yellow Z key` but getting to the secondary exit will take some time.

 Linear dungeons tend to have taller graphs.
 Dungeons with many optional content tend to have wider graphs.
 These parameters are not always related with architectural complexity.
-A clear example would be a garden maze: it only has a Entrance and Exit so it would only be two icons on a straight line.
+A clear example would be a garden maze: it only has a Entrance and Exit, and no other features to interact with, so it's graph would be two icons on a straight line.

-Making this kind of diagram gives you a very clear idea of the complexity of the dungeon, it will also show the importance of rooms by showing how much backtrack points.
-Most Zelda dungeons do have a central room that you'll go back at least a few times, this gives players a good feeling of how a dungeon is laid out and reinforces the room's importance.
+Making this kind of diagram gives you a very clear idea of the complexity of the dungeon, it will also show the importance of rooms by focusing the backtracking points, ig, the points the lines branch out.

+Most Zelda dungeons have a central room that you'll go back at least a few times, this gives players a good feeling of how a dungeon is laid out and reinforces the room's importance.

 ## Make it nice

 Right now we have both a map and a way to turn it into a dungeon.
-However some of the map's rooms don't quite work, so it's time for edits.
+However some of the map's rooms don't quite work, it's time for edits.
 I use [Dungeon Scrawl], it's a bit intimidating but I think the results speak for themselves.

 ![Final version of the dungeon map][final_map]
 _Map's final version.
 I prefer to think of it as an in-universe map.
 Not a tactical map_

 As far as edits go I personally prefer wider than taller maps.
 I also reorient many rooms and change the shape of important ones.
 In this case the central room is hexagonal and the boss room is directly facing that central room.

 I don't really add furniture or other such things, these kind of maps don't make up for good tactical use.
 They are **Zelda dungeon maps,** the ones that display on the corner.
 They are meant to help characters navigate the dungeon.
-And in combat most rooms can be run with theatre of the mind or an specific tactical map.
+In combat most rooms can be run with theatre of the mind or an specific tactical map made for that purpose.

-This map doesn't even has to "accurate".
-Maybe that is a false wall and there's a secret room, maybe that corridor has collapsed and the map is not up to date.
-There's many more possibilities when we use maps as pure abstractions.
+This being the case the map doesn't even has to be "accurate".
+Maybe that is a false wall and there's a secret room, maybe that corridor has collapsed and the map is outdated.
+There are many possibilities when we use maps as pure abstractions.

-_If are interested in this idea I made a whole [different blog post][Running the dungeon] with advice on running a dungeon in this style._
+_If you are interested in this idea I made a whole [different blog post][Running the dungeon] with advice on running a dungeon in this style._

 ---

-Before we go here's the full graph notation and the final version of the final annotated map.
+Before we go here's the full graph notation and the final version of the annotated map.
 Always a good idea to keep it on hand.

-![Final version of the map annotated][final_map_annotated] _The final annotated version of the map_
+![Final version of the annotated map][final_map_annotated] _The final annotated version of the map_

 - ![Graph notation entrance][notation_entrance]{: .notation_icon} **Entrance:** the characters enter the dungeon trough here.
 This area should immediately present the "theme" of the dungeon.